Length: 1 day

-The methodology that accounts for the electrical parasitics earlier in the design flow is called electrically-aware design (EAD).
-In addition, in this Virtuoso® Electrically-Aware Design with Layout Dependent Effects course, you learn about the different layout-dependent effects (LDEs) that significantly impact designs at advanced design nodes.
+The methodology that accounts for the electrical parasitics earlier in the design flow is called Electrically-Aware Design (EAD).
+In this course, you learn about the various layout-dependent effects (LDEs) that significantly impact designs at advanced design nodes.
 These LDEs come into play during device placement in the layout process.

 You are introduced to an incremental simulation flow that extracts and includes parasitics early in your design.
-You implement this design flow, in which you run parasitic extraction and re-simulate using RC values, which are extracted from placement proximity and electrical routing in a layout.
-In addition, you create constraints and follow a constraint-aware parasitic extraction flow.
+You implement this design flow, in which you run parasitic extraction and resimulate using RC values that are extracted from placement proximity and electrical routing in a layout.
+You also create constraints and follow a constraint-aware parasitic extraction flow.

-You work with a partial layout in this course, because complete placement and routing is not required for this flow.
-You run simulations in ADE XL to visualize the parasitic effects and also create electrical datasets that are needed for EM analysis.
+You work with a partial layout in this course because complete placement and routing are not required for this flow.
+You run simulations in ADE Assembler to visualize the parasitic effects and also create electrical datasets that are needed for EM analysis.

-You run electromigration (EM) analysis and check for violations using the new EAD Browser tool in the Virtuoso Layout Suite (VLS).
-A layoutEAD view has been added to the VLS in IC 6.1.6 to facilitate extraction and EM analysis.
+You also run electromigration (EM) analysis and check for violations using the new EAD Browser tool in the Virtuoso® Layout Suite (VLS).
+You then evaluate IR drop before exploring the layoutEAD view, which is used to facilitate extraction and EM analysis.

-Rapid Analog Prototyping (RAP), which uses the Constraint Manager and the Circuit Prospector, lets you create module generator (modgen) constraints used in an alternate flow to estimate LDEs from the schematic.
+Finally, you explore Rapid Analog Prototyping (RAP), which uses the Constraint Manager and the Circuit Prospector and lets you create module generator (Modgen) constraints used in an alternate flow to estimate LDEs from the schematic.

 After completing this course, you will be able to:

-- Create electrical datasets that store current information needed to perform electromigration (EM) checks.
+- Create electrical datasets that store current information needed to perform electromigration (EM) checks and IR drop analysis

 Software Used in This Course